Learning objectives

 Files, Plots & Help

-The Plots tab is where any graphs that we create in R will appear.
-We can move through them using the arrow buttons and the export button will convert them to different graphics formats e.g. for publication in a paper or for the web.
+The Plots tab is where any graphs you create in R will appear.
+You can navigate through the plots using the arrow buttons, and the Export button allows you to convert the plots into various graphic formats, such as for publication or use on the web.

-The Packages tab shows which R packages are installed (These expand R’s functionallity and again will be covered later) and can also install new packages.
+The Packages tab shows the R packages currently installed, which extend R’s functionality (and will be covered in more detail later).
+From here, you can also install new packages.

-The Help tab is a massively useful tab which enables you to search R help index to get help pages on R functions and provide example code to help you use them in your R scripts.
+The Help tab is a massively useful resource that lets you search the R help index.
+It provides access to help pages for R functions and often includes example code to assist you in using those functions effectively in your R scripts.

 Our first look at the R language